swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 of the "create a package release" API request.

 A registry receiving such signed package will:
-  - Check if the signature format (`cms-1.0.0`) is accepted
+  - Check if the signature format (`cms-1.0.0`) is accepted.
-  - Validate the signature is well-formed according to the signature format
+  - Validate the signature is well-formed according to the signature format.
-  - Validate the certificate chain meets registry policy
+  - Validate the certificate chain meets registry policy.
-  - Extract public key from the certificate and use it to verify the signature
+  - Extract public key from the certificate and use it to verify the signature.

 Then the registry will process the package and save it for client downloads if publishing is successful.